I.O.I: Miss Me?

 On October 17, 2016, I.O.I released their extended play titled Miss Me?.
 The title track, "Very Very Very", was written, composed and arranged by Park Jin-young, founder of Jeon So-mi's agency JYP Entertainment.
 With a rhythm of 206 bpm, the upbeat and energetic song is one of the fastest that Park has ever made.
 The group's special comeback show titled I Miss You Very Very Very Much Show was aired live through Mnet on October 16, 2016, followed by the release of Miss Me? and the title track's music video at midnight.

 I.O.I received their first music program trophy as a whole group with "Very Very Very" on Show Champion on October 26.

-Last activities, final concert and disbandment
+Final activities, concert and disbandment

 On November 5, 2016, YMC Entertainment confirmed that I.O.I would be disbanding on January 31, 2017.
 The group would still be actively promoting until the end of their contracts; including guest appearance on variety shows such as Immortal Songs: Singing the Legend, Yang and Nam Show and Knowing Bros.
 From January 20 to 22, 2017, I.O.I held their final concert titled Time Slip – I.O.I.
 The three-day concert was held in Jangchung Gymnasium, where the group held their debut showcase.